Ceramic and Zirconia Crowns

 The cost of your dental crown depends heavily upon what material it’s made from and what your dental insurance plan covers.
-Before insurance, crowns can be anywhere from $800 to $1,700 each.
 The best way to get an idea for how much your crown will cost is to schedule a consultation with Dr. Alhadef.

 Our Dental Team will Take Care of Smile